eModbus/eModbus/README.md

 Modbus communication is done in separate tasks, so Modbus requests are non-blocking.
 Callbacks are provided to receive the responses asynchronously.

+This has been developed by enthusiasts, so do not expect any bullet-proof, industry deployable, guaranteed software. **See the license** to learn about liabilities etc. You are at your own!

+We do welcome any ideas, suggestions, bug reports or questions, though.
+Please use the "Issues"" tab to report these!

+Have fun!

 ## Requirements
 The library was developed for and on ESP32 MCUs in the Arduino core development environment.
 In principle it should run in any environment providing these resources:
 - Arduino core functions - Serial interfaces, ``millis()``, ``delay()`` etc.